coreyhe01/philosophical-explorations/README.md

 # 📖 Philosophical Explorations

-This repository documents a body of work grounded in a simple standard: good ideas are only meaningful when well executed.
+A body of work grounded in a simple standard: good ideas are only meaningful when well executed.

 ## 🎯 Purpose